samuelmgaines/ranking-algorithm/README.md

 ["Team A", "Team B", "Team C", ...]
 ```

-The solver computes a ranking on the full set of games.
-Then, the solver removes competitors that are not present in the filter file.

-This approach allows you to scrape a superset of data (e.g., FBS + FCS) while restricting the final ranking to a particular division.
+The solver computes a ranking for **all competitors** present in the game data.
+Then, it filters out any competitors not listed in the filter file.
+This approach ensures that games against filtered-out opponents (e.g., an FBS team beating an FCS team) are still counted in the inconsistency and Strength of Schedule calculation for the remaining competitors, while excluding those opponents from the final ranking list.

 ### Output Files